The Church

 This creed also heavily influenced future bible translators and modern day Christianity, for example, today Christians:

-In addition, this puts Christians in an unfair position:
+In addition, this puts Christians in a difficult position:

-- They need to live according to a standard set by a God-man.
+• They need to live according to the unfair standard set by a perfect god which pretends to be a human.

 Concept of the Trinity was accepted